ChromiaProject/ft4-lib/doc/release-notes/rell/Unreleased.md

 - Allow multiple smaller transfers to a non-existing account for the same asset type.

 - The logic takes multiple senders for one recipient into consideration
+- `register_account` used for crosschain transfers with the strategies `fee`, `open` and `subscription` does not require a signature, when transfering to the same account
 - Updated the response of the query `get_account_by_id` to also return type along with id

 ### Added ✅